williampruden/carpentr/README.md

 #### resultSet
-By default Patables will return the first 10 results to you to display on the screen.
+By default Carpentr will return the first 10 results to you to display on the screen.
 If you would like to change the default setting just pass your desired return into `resultSet`.

 ```js
   const data = [...users]